tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

 : *[Certified Scrum Product Owner](https://github.com/tser91/Certifications)*
   __2016__
 - Helping a company clarify "The What" of a product or project.
-- Being an interface between the stakeholders, clients and development team.
-- Guiding products to continuously improve while coaching the team as an agile leader.

 [Udacity](https://www.udacity.com)
 : *[Android Developer](https://github.com/tser91/Certifications)*